leonardoLavagna/Kaggle-Competition/README.md

 5. motor-yachts
 6. submarines

 We trained an Artificial Neural Network to carry out a multiclass image classification task.
 We obtained an accuracy ~95%.

+### What's in here?
-The code we developed is in the *KaggleCompetitionFinal.ipynb* file, the training and testing images are in the associated folder.
-The results obtained can be found in the file submission.csv where are reported the names of the images tested and the predicted class number.
+- The code we developed is in the *KaggleCompetitionFinal.ipynb* file,
+- The training and testing images in the associated folder
+- The results obtained can be found in the file `submission.csv` where are reported the names of the images tested and the predicted class number.

-*Collaboartors*:
-- Andrea Conti
-- Hassan Raza
-- Simone Boesso
+### Disclamair
+This project was part of a training camp organize by promoted by Leonardo Labs and Prof. F. Galasso at Sapienza University of Rome.
+This project was done in collaboration with Andrea Conti, Hassan Raza and Simone Boesso.